Adventures galore in the Lower North

 Go with the flow around the Great Lake Taupō

-Famous for flowing, free-draining singletrack that’s sweet all year round, the Great Lake Trail just got even better thanks to the new 12km Otaketake Link that has thrown several new ride options into the mix.
+Famous for flowing, free-draining singletrack that’s sweet all year round, the Great Lake Trails just got even better thanks to the new 12km Otaketake Link that has thrown several new ride options into the mix.

 The best base for day rides is Kinloch, just 20 minutes’ drive from Taupō.
 Intermediate riders should beeline for the new Otaketake–K2K Loop, a wicked 4–6 hour adventure with lake views, forest, rocky outcrops and the chance of a refreshing dip in the lake.
 (Kinloch Glamping offers cool new accommodation on this section.)